pepkit/pepspec/docs/looper/tutorial/initialize.md

 In a real workspace, you would likely have hundreds or thousands of samples, each with multiple input files.
 Your pipeline could be an advanced Python or R script that takes hours or days to run.
+You might be running the jobs on a compute cluster.
 The principles of setting up and running looper will be the same as for our simple demonstration project.

 Let's get started!